-Condition Principal Markets Rheumatoid arthritis (moderate to severe) North America, European Union, Japan Psoriatic arthritis U.S., Canada, European Union, Japan Ankylosing spondylitis U.S., European Union Atopic dermatitis (moderate to severe) U.S., Canada, European Union, Japan Axial spondyloarthropathy U.S., European Union Ulcerative colitis U.S., European Union
+Condition Principal Markets Principal Markets Rheumatoid arthritis (moderate to severe) North America, European Union, Japan Psoriatic arthritis U.S., Canada, European Union, Japan Ankylosing spondylitis U.S., European Union Atopic dermatitis (moderate to severe) U.S., Canada, European Union, Japan Axial spondyloarthropathy U.S., European Union Ulcerative colitis (moderate to severe) U.S., European Union Crohn's disease (moderate to severe) U.S., European Union

-In the United States, Rinvoq is indicated for both the treatment of moderate to severe active rheumatoid arthritis, for active psoriatic arthritis, for moderately to severely active ulcerative colitis, for active ankylosing spondylitis and for active non-radiographic axial spondyloarthritis in adult patients who have an inadequate response or intolerance to one or more TNF blockers.
-It is also indicated for the treatment of moderate to severe atopic dermatitis in adults and children 12 years of age and older whose disease is not adequately controlled with other systemic drug products, including biologics, or when use of those therapies are inadvisable.
+In the United States, Rinvoq is indicated for both the treatment of moderate to severe active rheumatoid arthritis, for active psoriatic arthritis, for moderate to severe active ulcerative colitis, for active ankylosing spondylitis and for active non-radiographic axial spondyloarthritis in adult patients who have an inadequate response or intolerance to one or more TNF blockers.
+It is also indicated for the treatment of Crohn's disease in adult patients who have an inadequate response or intolerance to one or more TNF blockers and for moderate to severe atopic dermatitis in adults and children 12 years of age and older whose disease is not adequately controlled with other systemic drug products, including biologics, or when use of those therapies are inadvisable.

 In the European Union, Rinvoq is indicated for the treatment of moderate to severe rheumatoid arthritis in adults, for active psoriatic arthritis in adults who have an inadequate response or intolerance to disease-modifying anti-rheumatic medicines (DMARDs), and for active axial spondyloarthritis in adults.
-It is also indicated for the treatment of moderate to severe atopic dermatitis in adults and children 12 years of age and older, and for moderately to severely active ulcerative colitis in adults.
+It is also indicated for the treatment of Crohn's disease in adult patients who have an inadequate response or intolerance to one or more TNF blockers and for moderate to severe atopic dermatitis in adults and children 12 years of age and older, and for moderately to severely active ulcerative colitis in adults.